shreyashankar/gpt3-sandbox/README.md

 ## Interactive Priming

 The real power of GPT-3 is in its ability to learn to specialize to tasks given a few examples.
 However, priming can at times be more than an art than a science.
 Using the GPT and Example classes, you can easily experiment with different priming examples and immediately see their GPT on GPT-3's performance.
-Below is an example showing it improve incrementally at translating English to LaTeX as we feed it more example in the python interpreter:
+Below is an example showing it improve incrementally at translating English to LaTeX as we feed it more examples in the python interpreter:

 ```
 >>> from api.GPT import GPT, Example
 >>> gpt = GPT()
 >>> gpt.set_openai_key(key)
 >>> prompt = "integral from a to b of f of x"
->>> print(gpt.get_top_reply(prompt))
+>>> gpt.get_top_reply(prompt)
 output: integral from at to be of f of x

 >>> gpt.add_example(Example("Two plus two equals four", "2 + 2 = 4"))